 What: Al Fresco Afternoon Tea

 Why: Boasting a fully retractable roof, Dalloway Terrace is ideal all year round.
-Open from 7am, they serve an all day menu, including a quaint afternoon tea inspired by Lady Bedford and the local Bloomsbury tradition of tea, ideal for special occasions or a cheeky post-bikini body treat!
-For only £40 per person with a glass of champagne, it’s the ultimate sweet treat heightened by the scenic blue skies above.
+Open for breakfast, they serve an all-day menu, including a quaint afternoon tea inspired by Lady Bedford and the local Bloomsbury tradition of tea, ideal for special occasions.
+The terrace is currently being transformed for 2017 but expect something very floral when it opens in a few weeks time…

 Where: 16-22 Great Russell Street, London WC1B 3NN